 No, Old Tom doesn’t refer to anyone’s great uncle.
 And it probably isn’t something your grandfather ever drank.
-This old-timey mother’s ruin, known for its sweet side, dates back to the beginning of the 1800s, when gin drinking and making was rampant in England.
+This old-timey mother’s ruin, known for its sweet side, dates to the beginning of the 1800s, when gin drinking and making was rampant in England.
 The gin style all but disappeared at the beginning of the 20th century, partly due to spotlight-hogging London dry gin.
 Now it’s back in fashion and comes in all colors and flavors.
 So what exactly is it?

 Just as no one knows for sure where the name came from, it’s unclear exactly how it should be made.
 That’s because there are no real rules.
 While Old Tom gin must include juniper, like any other gin, clear-cut guidelines similar to those for bourbon or tequila are absent.
 Old Tom gin can be aged—or not.
 It can have added sugar—or not.
 And it can use a neutral base spirit—or not.
-What we do know is that the distilled endgame falls somewhere between malt-heavy genever and today’s biting London dry gin.
+What is understood is that the distilled endgame falls somewhere between malt-heavy genever and today’s biting London dry gin.

 To illuminate the spirit further, cocktail and spirits historian David Wondrich helps explain where the enigmatic gin started and how it’s morphed over the past two centuries.

 “Gin evolved a great deal in the 19th century,” says Wondrich.
 “At the beginning of the century, it was made from grain, run through a pot still and infused with juniper berries and maybe one or two other spices.
 The Dutch were masters at making this as they had really good supplies of grain, so they made something that was rather malty and flavorful.”

-At the end of the century, however, it had evolved into something quite different.
+At the end of the century, however, this product had evolved into something quite different.
 Because of the difficulty of finding usable grain spirits in England at the time, the English started making gin from as neutral a spirit as possible (like vodka).
 It was then infused with more botanicals and, for a finishing touch, the addition of sugar.
 Take away the sugar, and that’s how the modern London dry gin was born.